Michael-F-Bryan/rust-ffi-guide/src/strings/index.md

 Printing "Hello, World!" from Rust
 ```

+From the previous two examples you can see that Rust is doing all the heavy
+lifting.
+To pass a null-terminated string to C we first create a copy of the
+message with the trailing null byte (`CString`).
+We also make sure the message
+received from C is valid UTF-8.

+While the examples may seem rather contrived, it's often all the effort that's
+needed for most use cases.
+In particular, other than the slightly annoying
+requirement for null-terminated strings (requiring us to use `&CStr` or
+`CString`), it has several things going for it:

+- We're only passing a reference to the string across the FFI boundary so
+  ownership isn't an issue
+- There aren't any encoding issues because the default locale modern \*nix
+  machines use (which affects how `printf` and friends work) will be based on
+  UTF-8.

+As long as there aren't any ownership or encoding issues then you know more than
+enough to use strings in an FFI context.

 > **Note:** In the `main.rs` application you might be tempted to condense things
 > down by skipping the intermediate `c_style_msg` variable, replacing it with
 > the more direct `print(CString::new(msg).unwrap().as_ptr())`.